-If you are unhappy with your prior authorization decision, you or your doctor can ask for a review of the decision.
-Or, your doctor may prescribe a different but equally effective medication.
+If you are unhappy with your prior authorization decision, you or your doctor can ask for a review of the decision, or, your doctor may prescribe a different but equally effective medication.
 In some instances, your health insurance company may recommend you try an alternative medication that’s less costly, but equally effective, before the medication your doctor originally prescribed can be approved.

-Learn more at Providers Prior Authorizations
+Learn more about Prior Authorization here.

 Call toll-free to talk to someone if you need help right away.
 You do not need a referral for mental health or substance abuse services.

 English/Spanish interpreter services available 24 hours a day, 7 days a week

 As a CHIP member, you have access to the following extra benefits including:

 - 24-hour Nurse Line

 - Extra vision benefits

 - Free sports and school physicals